lizaelf/sommi-ai/replit.md

 - Implemented debug styling and render timestamp tracking
 - Eliminated FOUC (Flash of Unstyled Content) issues

+### Typography Standardization (June 13, 2025)
+- Updated ButtonIcon component text styling to use consistent typography constants
+- Standardized profile menu items to use typography.body1R (14px Inter, 400 weight)
+- Updated bottom sheet text to use typography.h2 for titles and typography.body for content
+- Enhanced WineDetails page error and loading components with proper typography
+- Implemented comprehensive typography system using Lora serif for headings and Inter for body text
+- All text elements now follow established design library standards for visual consistency

 ## Technical Implementation

 ### Wine Card Navigation